-A portfolio’s asset allocation reflects an investor’s goals and temperament—the need for return and ability to withstand the financial markets’ inevitable turbulence.
+A portfolio’s asset allocation reflects an investor’s goals and temperament—the need for return and the ability to withstand the financial markets’ inevitable turbulence.
 Over time, as the returns of higher- and lower-risk assets diverge, a portfolio can take on exposures inconsistent with the investor’s risk and return objectives.
 Rebalancing from one asset class to another can put the portfolio back on track.
-Over the long term, no one rebalancing strategy is dominant but any approach is better than not having one at all.
-Having a rebalancing strategy, and at least reviewing the portfolio on an annual basis and determining from there if a re-balance is necessary is invaluable.
+Over the long term, no one rebalancing strategy is dominant, but any approach is better than not having one.
+Having a rebalancing strategy, at least reviewing the portfolio annually, and determining if a re-balance is necessary is invaluable.
 Whether you want to include a threshold (a predetermined percentage to trigger a re-balance) to account for larger market moves when they happen is a personal choice.

 Have a Question?
 Want to chat about it?